- Car Accidents

 The easy fix is to move more.
 Take a few minutes out of each day and move, preferably every 20 minutes if you can.
 Even something simple like looking at the ceiling, rolling shoulders back and sitting up straight are examples of “movements” that can help you.

 Find out if your employer is willing to bring in a physical therapist for an ergonomic consultation.
 He or she can analyze your work station and make suggestions for correcting your body’s alignment with your chair, phone, keyboard and monitor.
 Your employer should also be willing to invest in ergonomically designed equipment, if only to avoid liability in a workplace injury case.

 If you find yourself suffering from sitting on the job or a work station that causes discomfort, it may be best to speak to a licensed practitioner about your health options.
-Back problems and hip injuries may make you eligible for worker’s compensation if they were caused by sitting in your chair at work.
+Back problems and hip injuries may make you eligible for work injury compensation if they were caused by sitting in your chair at work.

 If you are injured because your chair gives out and you fall to the ground, or if you are forced to sit in an unnatural way at work, you can seek compensation for your sitting-related injury.
-Consult an experienced work injury lawyer to find out if you have a case.
+Consult an experienced lawyer to find out if you have a work injury case.

 While local stay-at-home orders were fully in place and freeways were seeing a significant reduction in traffic, state officials were taking advantage of the situation by ramping up their roadwork projects.
 Road workers were able to work during the daylight hours instead of at nighttime, and were enjoying being able to close down long stretches […]

 Delivery truck accidents, like a FedEx truck accident, can be very complicated as there are usually many different companies and people involved and accountable for the incident.
 Unfortunately, delivery truck drivers often have a great deal of pressure on them to deliver their packages quickly, which can lead to speeding, reckless driving, and dangerous situations. […]